alexandrwang/slate/source/index.html.md

 `instruction` | string | A markdown-enabled string explaining how to transcribe the attachment.
 You can use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to show example images, give structure to your instructions, and more.
 `attachment_type` | string | One of `image`, `pdf`, or `website`.
 Describes what type of file the attachment is.
 `attachment` | string | The attachment to be transcribed.
 If `attachment_type` is `text`, then it should be plaintext.
 Otherwise, it should be a URL pointing to the attachment.
-`fields` | object | A dictionary corresponding to the fields to be transcribed.
-Keys are the keys you'd like the fields to be returned under, and values are descriptions to be shown to human workers.
+`fields` (optional if using `repeatable_fields`) | object | A dictionary corresponding to the fields to be transcribed.
+Keys are the identifiers you'd like the fields to be returned using, and values are descriptions to be shown to the Scalers as they complete the task.
+`repeatable_fields` (optional if using `fields`) | object | If your task requires a transcription of items which might be repeated within the attachment, such as rows of an invoice, then this dictionary describes those fields.
+The format is the same as `fields`.
 `urgency` (optional, default `day`) | string | A string describing the urgency of the response.
 One of `immediate`, `day`, or `week`, where `immediate` is a one-hour response time.
 `metadata` (optional, default `{}`) | object | A set of key/value pairs that you can attach to a task object.
 It can be useful for storing additional information about the task in a structured format.

 ## Callback Format

-> Example callback response sent on completion
+> Example callback response sent on completion with `fields`

 ```json
 {